-With out a doubt, these 7 toddler activities must be included on any good daily toddler schedule and toddler routine.
+Without a doubt, these 7 toddler activities must be included on any good daily toddler schedule, toddler routine, and homeschool preschool schedule.

 There are two main reasons why.
 First, toddlers have the type of mind that absorbs knowledge and they crave meaningful experiences.
 Second, these daily activities are essential for development of early physical, language, math and social skills.
 Combine them and you will get an unforgettable symbiotic relationship between toddler and activities.

 So, here is our list of what should a toddler do every day?

 - Fine motor activities & Sensory Play

 - Art & Crafts

 So, let’s check out these must-do daily toddler activities.
 Easy and no-prep, they are the best to support your toddler to grow up at their own pace.

 Running, jumping, throwing ball…Physical movement is an essential factor in intellectual growth and a big part of any toddler routine.
 But how much exercise does a 2-3 year-old toddler need?
 The answer is pretty simple.
 Toddlers should be active at least 3 hours a day, including light, moderate, and vigorous activities.
 That’s not only according the WHO Guidelines on physical activity, sedentary behaviour and sleep for children under 5 years of age, but also according to physical activity guidelines for children in UK, Canada, Australia.